-Launched as part of the nationwide Get Creative weekend.
+Launched as part of the nationwide Get Creative Festival.
 We are looking for entries with a maximum of 300 words (excluding title).
 The competition is open to anyone over 18.

-- The top three flash fictions will be published on The Casket of Fictional Delights.
+- The top Eight Flash Fictions will be published online on The Casket of Fictional Delights

-- The top 10 flash fictions will be professionally recorded and broadcast as a special audio podcast on iTunes, SoundCloud, TuneIn and Stitcher, and promoted by The Casket of Fictional Delights.
+- The top Four Flash Fictions will be professionally recorded and broadcast in a special audio podcast on iTunes, SoundCloud, TuneIn and Stitcher, promoted by The Casket of Fictional Delights.